LangsterGA/test/README.md

 To [add the toolbox](https://pro.arcgis.com/en/pro-app/latest/help/projects/connect-to-a-toolbox.htm), go to the “View” tab on the ribbon and click on the “Catalog Pane” icon.
 In your catalog pane, right-click on the “Toolboxes” item, select “Add Toolbox”, and then navigate to the folder where you downloaded the toolbox to add it.

 ## Step 3: Open "Create SITREP tables" dialog
 Click on the Go.Data toolbox drop down to see the Create SITREP Tables dialog.
 Highlight it, right-click and select 'Open'.
+This will open the dialog shown in the figure below.

 ## Step 4: Fill in the required parameters ***(first five items)***
 Add the link to the Go.Data site and your user name (email) and, after typing your password, hit the tab button and the next item (Outbreak) will populate with the outbreaks you have access to.
 Sometimes this can be a little slow - depends on your internet speed.
 The tool is accessing the Go.Data site via API endpoints using your credentials.
 Once the drop-down shows values, select the outbreak you want to extract data for and then specify the folder you want the raw csv file outputs written.
 If all you are interested in is the raw extracts, you can just click the run button at this point.